Medical links

 Support and advocacy group links

-Accord Alliance: promotes effective management of DSD, rights of those affected, and engagement with the medical profession and the research community.
-Guides to understanding and dealing with DSD are available for download from this website.
+Accord Alliance: promotes effective management of DSD, combining advocacy for the rights of those affected with engagement with the medical profession and the research community.
+Comprehensive guides to understanding and dealing with DSD are available for download from their website.
+These guides are particularly useful for parents newly becoming familiar with the issues associated with a DSD birth.

 dsdfamilies: an information and support resource for families with children, teens and young adults who have a DSD.